 What we love

-- Assembly is easy, and kids can alternate between easy practice laps and more competitive, higher-speed action by switching between the lower and upper tracks
+- Assembly is easy, and kids can alternate between easy practice laps and more competitive, high-speed action by switching between the lower and upper tracks

 - It comes with just one car, and four D batteries are required